Contractor Specialists

 And get documents fast once cover is arranged

 Bricklayers manage risks involving heavy materials and structural works.
-Below are the types of cover most commonly taken out by bricklaying contractors:
+Below are examples of cover types bricklaying contractors commonly consider, depending on their work, contracts and business structure:

-May cover costs from third party injuries or property damage caused by your work, such as a wall collapse or falling materials.
+May cover claims for third-party injury or property damage caused by your bricklaying work, such as falling bricks, damaged property, or injury to a passer-by.

 Can help protect your brick saws, mixers, and hand tools against theft or accidental damage on site or while in transit.

-May provide income support if an injury or illness prevents you from working.
-This often suits sole traders without sick leave access.
+May provide income support if an injury or illness prevents This may be considered by sole traders who do not have access to paid sick leave.

 Can help protect your business if advice or specifications you provide result in a financial loss for a client.